polterguy/phosphorusfive/core/lambda.exe/README.md

 The lambda.exe program contains two special Active Events itself, which are;

 * [p5.console.write-line] - Writes a line to the std output.
-* [p5.console.read-line] - Reads a line of input from the std input, and returns as "value" of node.
+* [p5.console.read-line] - Reads a line of input from the std input, and returns it as _"value"_ of node.

 lambda.exe also have an immediate mode, which allows you to type in Hyperlambda as you go, into the console, and have it evaluated when you are finished.
-See the help instructions for the program for details about how to do this.
+See the help instructions for the program, for details about how to do this.

 The _"lambda.exe"_ is actually pathetically simple in its implementation, and illustrates how you could utilize Active Events, and
 Active Event plugins, in your own projects, starting entirely from scratch.
+See the _"Program.cs"_ file if you're interested in how this is done.